7db9a/private-ipfs-docker/README.md

 ```

-The above is an exmaple.
+The above is an examaple.
 You will have different information.

-#### 6. Boostrap node
+#### 6. Bootsrap node

 ```